Criminal Defense Attorney Fort Collins

 Assault and Battery

 These charges can arise from a wide range of situations, including domestic disputes and altercations.
-Our team works to uncover the facts, challenge the prosecution’s evidence, and advocate for your rights at every stage.
+Our criminal defense attorney Fort Collins team works to uncover the facts, challenge the prosecution’s evidence, and advocate for your rights at every stage.

 Theft and Burglary

-Whether you face charges for petty theft or a more serious burglary offense, our attorneys examine all aspects of the incident to build the strongest possible defense.
+Whether you face charges for petty theft or a more serious burglary offense, our Fort Collins criminal defense attorneys examine all aspects of the incident to build the strongest possible defense.

 Domestic Violence

 Domestic violence accusations carry serious legal consequences including restraining orders, loss of custody, and criminal penalties.
-Our team approaches these cases with the care and precision they require while protecting your rights throughout the process.
+Our criminal defense attorney Fort Collins team approaches these cases with the care and precision they require while protecting your rights throughout the process.
 Many clients also ask whether domestic violence charges can be dropped in Colorado and what factors affect that outcome.

 White-Collar Crimes

 Fraud, embezzlement, and insider trading require a deep understanding of both criminal law and financial regulations.
-Our attorneys handle complex financial crime cases with thorough preparation and precise legal strategy, covering the most common white collar crimes in Colorado and beyond.
+Our criminal defense attorney Fort Collins team handles complex financial crime cases with thorough preparation and precise legal strategy, covering the most common white collar crimes in Colorado and beyond.

 Juvenile Crimes